MARION COUNTY, Florida (August 24, 2018) – The Marion County Sheriff’s Office

 Leadership Ocala Marion

 Spring brings warmer weather, high school proms and graduations, and the beginning of planning for the CEP’s amazing leadership programs.
-For 30 years, Leadership Ocala Marion (LOM) has been training and providing opportunities to train new generations of leaders on the needs of this community and how they can engage.
+For more than 30 years, Leadership Ocala Marion (LOM) has been training and providing opportunities to train new generations of leaders on the needs of this community and how they can engage.
 Continue reading

 The following column was originally published in the Florida Chamber of Commerce magazine to focus on the important role local chambers play in economic development.